Repair Café, Canton urges people to make conscious decisions towards sustainability while buying to delay the environmental degradation.

 Discarding fast- tech products frequently contributes to increased waste, resource depletion, and pollution, as these products are often non-repairable and end up in incinerators.

-Mrs. Waring commented on how many people discard vast number of items which could potentially have a new lease on life after simple repairs.
+Mrs. Waring said many people discard vast number of items which could potentially have a new lease on life after simple repairs.

-Over half a billion cheaply priced electronic goods were bought in the UK in the past year, with 471m thrown away, and UK citizens spent over £2.8bn on these items.
+Over half a billion cheaply priced electronic goods were bought in the UK in the past year, with 471m thrown away, and UK citizens spent over £2.8 Billion on these items.

 Material Focus, an independent not-for-profit organisation said that when consumers buy a cheap item, they see it as disposable.